syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 {% endtabs %}

-For example, the `SelectValueByKey` property specified value as ‘s2’ in autocomplete.
-The corresponding `Text` value `Alaska` is shown in the autocomplete text.
+For example, If `SelectValueByKey` property specified the value as ‘s2’, the corresponding `Text` value `Alaska` is shown in the autocomplete text.

 The following output is displayed as a result of the previous code example.

 ![howto](how-to_images/howto4.png)

-If you are specifying the `SelectValueByKey` property into autocomplete control, the hidden input value stores a specified key value.
+If you are specifying the `SelectValueByKey` property into autocomplete control, the hidden input value holds a specified key value.

 Refer to the following screenshot.